-Rooms and halls must be cleared of visitors at midnight on weeknights and 2 am on weekends.
+Rooms and halls must be cleared of visitors at midnight on the weeknights and 2am on weekends.
+All visitors must be at least 17 years of age.
 "Visitor" is defined as anyone not assigned to that specific room or hall.
 Exceptions must be cleared with Housing Staff.